 • low self-esteem

-I offer counselling and therapy for individuals and couples.
 I aim to provide a safe and supportive space, in which you can deal with issues that are troubling you.
 Together we can explore and clarify your feelings, as well as look at what may be underlying unhelpful behaviour patterns.
 This process may at times be challenging, as it can take you beyond your comfort zone, but at the same time it can be liberating and open you up to new perspectives and ways of being.

 Counselling and therapy are processes in which, over time, you will begin to feel more in touch with yourself and what you really want.
 Of course, it is not always a smooth ride and, while there is no quick fix, there is the prospect of deeper self-knowledge and self-acceptance.
 I see my role as helping facilitate that journey and, perhaps, helping you find meaning in your experience.